 The top scoring abstracts will be offered oral presentation during the conference and will subsequently be published in the EMJ.

 With over 300 submissions last year, we expect a large number of presenters to attend the conference, allowing you to meet and network with a range of clinicians and academics from the UK and beyond.
 You will be able to share and discuss your findings with experts and connect with those with similar interests.
 Abstract presenters will also receive a discounted rate to register for the conference.

-Please complete all sections of the form.
 All correspondence about the submission will be sent to the main author.
 Co-authors will only be contacted post event with their certificate if your submission is successful.

 Main authors will be notified of whether their submission has been successful or not from the week commencing Monday 25 July.